 You will follow a set curriculum of online courses, all of which are taught by regular GSPIA faculty who are dedicated to your success, wherever you are.
 You will complete your coursework using the Pitt Online website, where you can login at your convenience to view course material and submit assignments.

-To see a Plan of Study for the online MPPM program, click here.
+Download the Plan of Study (PDF document) for the online MPPM Program

 In addition to the professors teaching your courses, you will be assigned to a faculty advisor and a full-time enrollment counselor who will be able to assist you by phone, Skype, or email with any questions you may have.
 Your advisor and enrollment counselor will help you navigate the registration process and work with you throughout your time at GSPIA to ensure your success.